JarbasAl/LILACS/lilacs/blog/0-LILACS-memory.md

 The connections and concepts can be anything

-# Idea and Concept of SPARQL
+# Idea and Concept of RDF / SPARQL

 SPARQL is a query language for RDF databases.
 In contrast to relational databases like SQL, items are not part of any tables.
 Instead, items are linked with each other like a graph or network: